 - Knighting: Mugen got this off-screen - the group's meeting with Masaru and Noboru to discuss strategy over handling Kage-sama's rebellion has Masaru mention Mugen used to be a peasant, ergo, Mugen proved himself such that he was elevated to being a samurai as he now is.

 - Knight in Shining Armor: He's the Japanese equivalent anyway, being both a kind and very honorable Samurai.

 - The Leader: As the one who answers directly to the Shogun, Mugen leads the group, strategizes most of the missions, and is largely the one responsible for bringing everyone together.

-- Nice Guy: Next to Takuma, he's easily the nicest and friendliest character of the group- while they all get along for the most part, everyone loves Mugen, which makes his suicide sting.
+- Nice Guy: Next to Takuma, he's easily the nicest and friendliest character of the group—while they all get along for the most part, everyone loves Mugen, which makes his suicide all the more devastating.

 - Master Swordsman: The best Samurai in the Shogun's army.
 It's notable in that he doesn't sneak attack enemy Samurai when he dispatches them, he clashes swords with them and wins.

 - Person of Mass Destruction: By game standards, anyways.
-He's the only person who can kill an infinite amount of guards at once- no matter how many base guards are in the circle of Sword Wind Technique, they will all die.
-Unless they're Samurai, in which case they'll just shrug it off cause of how badass they are.
+He's the only person who can kill an infinite amount of guards at once—no matter how many base guards are in his Sword Wind Technique's area of effect, they will all die... unless they're Samurai, in which case they'll just shrug it off cause of how badass they are.

 - Red Is Heroic: He wears red armor, which makes him stand out from all the enemy Samurai you'll be otherwise facing, who all wear blue.
 And his honor and loyalty definitely make him a hero.